Have this post read to you in a natural voice, so you can do other things:

 Being personal and relatable, according to Inc.com, is a great way to establish influence.
 Not only is this a great practice in writing, but it also applies to the workplace.
 Being personal and relatable builds a lot of credibility between peers or management and employees.

 Creativity in your approach is a critical key.
-By taking the time to brainstorm, I was able to find a good angle to take in this article.
+By taking the time to brainstorm my persuasive, I was able to find a good angle to take in this article.
 You can do the same by taking a step back, researching, and striving for creativity throughout your writing process.